pytorch/android-demo-app/ImageSegmentation/README.md

-# Semantic Image Segmentation DeepLabV3 on Android
+# Semantic Image Segmentation DeepLabV3 with Lite Interperter on Android

 ## Introduction

-This repo offers a Python script that converts the [PyTorch DeepLabV3 model](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101) for mobile apps and an Android app that uses the model to segment images.
+This repo offers a Python script that converts the [PyTorch DeepLabV3 model](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101) to the Lite Interpreter version of model, also optimized for mobile, and an Android app that uses the model to segment images.

 ## Quick Start